 After this your granite countertop will be as good as new and people who didn’t know where the defect was will have a hard time finding it.

-If you prefer to see a video, watch the one below or see more videos here.
+If you prefer to watch a video, try the one below or see more videos here.